-^{7.} D. Ricardo, Principles of Political Economy and Taxation.
+7. D. Ricardo, Principles of Political Economy and Taxation.
 (London, J. Murray.
 1817)

 In the mission statement we call for the specification of the required core competencies that the business needs to achieve it desired strategic positioning.
 These core competencies might not be exclusive to a given business unit within the overall corporation.
 Indeed, the most desirable situation exists when the competencies reside at the corporate level - as the Resource-Based View insists - and are also distributed throughout the entire business portfolio.
-In this manner the corporate structure as an added-value entity.
+In this manner the corporation creates additional value through the businesses, which legitimizes the corporate structure as an added-value entity.
 In that sense, core competencies are the critical focus of the corporate strategy.